How do we define complex elements in XML Schema?

 </book>

-There are two ways to define complex elements.
+There are two common ways to define complex elements.

 <xs:element name="book">